cross-browser testing tools

 World's simplest online base64 decoder for web developers and programmers.
 Just paste your base64 data in the form below, press the Base64 Decode button, and you'll get a base64 decoded string.
 Press a button – get the result.
 No ads, nonsense, or garbage.

-Announcement: We just launched Online Fractal Tools – a collection of browser-based fractal generators.
+Announcement: We just launched SCIURLS – a neat science news aggregator.
 Check it out!

 Want to base64 encode?